Features

 This feature is in Beta - mostly due to it being brand new and little to no production soak time

-Unified sign in provides a generalized login endpoint that takes an identity and a passcode; where (based on configuration):
+If configured, a generalized login endpoint is provided that takes an identity and a passcode; where (based on configuration):

 • identity is any of SECURITY_USER_IDENTITY_ATTRIBUTES (e.g. email, username, phone)